vaibhavsagar/website/blog/static-haskell-nix.md

 tags: haskell, nix, programming
 --------------------------------------------------------------------------------

+_Most of the instructions in this blog post have been improved on in Niklas Hambüchen's https://github.com/nh2/static-haskell-nix, so if you're primarily interesting in getting things working quickly I would recommend looking there first._

 _Skip to the end for a faster and easier way of getting this working.
 All you have to do is clone the linked repo and run `nix-build default.nix`!_